Deeppathak/Deeppathak/README.md

 ## My Projects
 ## Embedded Air Quality Measurement System
-This project was part of class assignment with [Prof. Dominik Aufderheide](https://scholar.google.co.uk/citations?user=Q0FhgwIAAAAJ&hl=en) in which i created a air quality measuement system with humidity and temperature sensor which was then displayed onto LCD matrix display.
+This project was part of class assignment with [Prof. Dominik Aufderheide](https://scholar.google.co.uk/citations?user=Q0FhgwIAAAAJ&hl=en).
+Project centers on designing an embedded system to monitor and report the Air Quality Index (AQI) using sensor data, including PM1.0, PM2.5, PM10.0, temperature, and humidity measurements.
+These sensors will play a pivotal role in assessing air quality conditions and their potential impact on health and the environment.
 ## Movie recommender system using Python(Pytorch)
 This project aims to create personalized product recommendations using PyTorch to enhance customer satisfaction and boost revenue in e-commerce.
 The workload includes conducting literature research, pre-processing data, implementing the recommender algorithm, and performing simulation and testing.
 [Project Link](https://github.com/Deeppathak/Recommender_system_-Movielens_dataset_with_Pytorch-)